 The relationship between psychological condition and the health of, for example, the heart has been researched for decades.
 For example, one group of mice was locked in solitude and another group in an activating play area with social contacts.
 Heart tissue from deceased mice showed whether they belonged to the group of stimulated mice or to the control group.

-The power of the mind over the body can be used more effectively, is the growing awareness in the medical world.
-Understanding this can amplify placebo effects, fight cancer, improve response to vaccinations, and it is also reason to reevaluate diseases that have been dismissed as "between the ears" for centuries.
+The power of the mind over the body can be used more effectively, there is a growing realization in the medical world.
+Insight into this can strengthen placebo effects, fight cancer, improve the response to vaccinations and it is also a reason to re-evaluate diseases that have been dismissed for centuries as 'between the ears'.
 Psychosomatics in a new perspective.

 Stimulating brain areas could yield powerful therapies.